Linnydude3347/NeuroBoard/README.md

 - Wrote micro-optimizations to reduce CPU usage.
 - Wrote port manipulation code for faster button readings and digital writes.
 - Ported experiments from website to examples using this library.
+- Wrote documentation for the entire NeuroBoard library.

 **Stanislav Mircic**.